 One interesting thing about Nest is that even though they’re a premium, luxury brand, they still offer discounts fairly regularly.
 They’re not like Saatva or Purple that outright refuse to offer mattress coupons or deals.
 As such—and as you might have guessed—they offer their best deals during major US holidays.
 Usually during these big sales events (July 4th, Black Friday, etc.) they’ll give a discount plus throw in sheets or a pillow.
 You click here to see current offers on Nest’s website.
 We also should have an evergreen coupon on this page that will work year-round for you.

-This bed has four layers of foam and measures 12.5” thick in total.
+The bed has four core layers of foam and two quilted covers (top and bottom), in total making Nest Alexander 13″ thick.
 The bottom is a dense layer of support foam.
-Next is a transition layer of SmartFlow Foam.
-And on top is 4” of memory foam (1.5” of standard memory foam and 2.5” of gel memory foam).
-The cover is a softer material and is quilted, which gives it a premium, I-can’t-wait-lay-on-this-bed look.
+Next is a 3″ transition layer, 2″ of Energex Foam, and 1″ of gel memory foam.
+The cover is made of organic cotton and is quilted, which gives it a premium, I-can’t-wait-lay-on-this-bed look.

 All of the foams are CertiPUR-US certified, which, in a nutshell, means they’re safe to be around and lay on.
 This particular mattress is made in Phoenix, AZ at the same facility where Brooklyn Bedding mattresses are manufactured.

-You end up sleeping more on top of the bed, and eventually the foams contour to the shape of your body; this gives you a slight stuck-in-the-mud feeling.
-It’s not overwhelming, but it does take a little extra effort to wiggle around on this bed.
-We find it comfortable, but to each their own.
+You end up sleeping more on top of the bed, and eventually the foams contour to the shape of your body.
+On the “Medium” side in particular you will end up nestling into the bed a little.
+We find it to be extremely comfortable.

-This depends on which firmness level you select.
-The Alexander mattress comes in a Medium and Luxury Firm, so that you can choose whichever you think is better for you.
+This depends on which side of the mattress you want to sleep on.
+Remember, the top is designated as “Medium” and the bottom, “Firm,” so that you can choose whichever you think is better for you.
 Here’s a breakdown of where we think the Alexander mattress falls on the soft/firm spectrum.

 Softness/firmness also fluctuates person to person, which is why we show it on a spectrum.
 The heavier you are, the softer beds will feel.
 Conversely, the lighter you are, the firmer beds will feel.

 You should be just fine with this bed if you’re a strict back or stomach sleeper.
-The memory foam does a nice job of filling the space under the small of your back.
+The foams do a nice job of filling the space under the small of your back.
+In fact, we actually think both sides are just fine for back and stomach sleepers, though, if you are looking for a firmer mattress, clearly, you’ll want to test the “Firm” side first.

-Side sleepers will definitely want to stick to the Medium version.
+Side sleepers will definitely want to stick to the “Medium” side.
 That offers a lot more pressure relief and will be more comfortable for you.

 A mattress for side sleepers needs enough pressure relief that you don’t experience pain in your shoulders or hips when you wake up in the morning.
 It still has to be supportive, though, so you’re looking for a nice balance there—which we think this mattress has.

 Also, it’s important to keep in mind that all mattresses will soften over time.
-As such, if you first experience the Medium version to be too firm, rest assured that it will soften, so don’t jump the gun making your final decision.
+As such, if you first experience the “Medium” side to be too firm, rest assured that it will soften, so don’t jump the gun making your final decision.

 This is what we call a combo sleeper.
 Typically, combo sleepers will have a dominant sleeping position, so choosing a mattress is mostly about catering to that dominant position.

-If you’re 80% a side sleeper, you’ll want a softer bed and therefore the Medium version makes more sense.
-If you’re 80% a back sleeper, you’ll want to first look at the Luxury Firm.
+If you’re 80% a side sleeper, you’ll want a softer bed and therefore the “Medium” side makes more sense.
+If you’re 80% a back sleeper, you’ll want to first look at the Luxury Firm side, or as the bed states, the “Firm” side.

 In general, we do not recommend individuals over 250 lb go with all-foam beds, especially the budget ones like Tuft & Needle or Casper Essential.
 They simply do not have the support that a heavier person requires.
 With the Nest Alexander Signature Series, however, our rule falls apart a little bit.
 It’s more of a proceed-with-caution situation.

-Despite the fact that Nest Bedding uses a phase-change material in the cover of this mattress, the bed sleeps overall more neutral now that they’ve made some upgrades in the past few years.
+Despite the fact that Nest Bedding uses several breathable materials in the cover and foams, the bed sleeps overall more neutral now that they’ve made some upgrades in the past few years.
 It is important to note that temperature regulation isn’t just affected by the materials of the bed—there are other factors at play as well.

 The firmness level is an important element that is often overlooked.
 The firmer the bed, the cooler you’ll sleep because you will stay more on top of it versus sink into it.
 All this is to say that Nest Alexander is not the best cooling mattress, but you can’t outright claim that it sleeps hot.
-Let’s put it this way: if you told us that you wake up sweating in the middle of the night and wanted a cool-sleeping bed, we would not direct you to this mattress.
+Let’s put it this way: if you told us that you wake up sweating in the middle of the night and wanted a cool-sleeping bed, we would not direct you to this mattress, or most out there.
+There are very few proper cooling beds on the market since only about 20% of people “sleep hot at night.”
+That’s according to a survey we ran that involved about 800 people.
+We think the vast majority of people will be A-OK with the Nest Alexander Signature Series mattress.

 A little known, but important, factor to consider when getting a new mattress is edge support.
 If your mattress is soft and unsupportive along the edges, there’s a chance that it will leave you feeling as if you’re about to roll off of the bed.

 If it’s just you sleeping on the mattress, edge support isn’t much of a problem since you have the entire bed to sprawl out on.
 But if you’re sharing your mattress, that’s where edge support becomes worth investigating more closely.
-On a smaller size mattress such as a queen or full, the available sleeping surface is limited.
+On a smaller mattress such as a full size, the available sleeping surface is limited.
 As such, you’ll want to be able to use the entire mattress, even the edges, to sleep on.

 This will be more important for couples, particularly if one partner is a light sleeper.
 Fortunately, a lot of these modern mattresses are surprisingly good at limiting motion transfer.
-And since Nest Alexander uses a good amount of memory foam, it’s highly efficient at isolating motion.
+And since Nest Alexander uses a good amount of softer foams, it’s highly efficient at isolating motion.

-If you want a luxury memory foam mattress, it truly is hard to do any better than Nest Alexander.
+If you want a luxury foam mattress, it truly is hard to do any better than Nest Alexander.
 It really is a nice blend of a number of factors.
-It’s durable, comfortable, well made, and comes in multiple firmness levels.
+It’s durable, comfortable, well made, and comes with two firmness levels.
 It’s not for everyone, but we think there will be quite a few people that will love this mattress.
+The biggest downside is really just the edge support.

 How did the Slumber Yard get the Nest Alexander Signature Series mattress?